AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 - Monomorphic fields can be `get` and `set`.
 - Parametric polymorphic fields can be applied in polymorphic contexts, and can be `set` including changing the type of the record.
   (This uses the SetResult type function.)
+  To do: provide example with desugarring.
 - Multiple fields can be updated in a single expression (using familiar H98 syntax), but this desugars to nested updates, which is inefficient.
 - Pattern matching and record creation using the data constructor prefixed to { ... } work as per H98 (using `DisambiguateRecordFields` and friends).
+- But the types are subtlely different vs. polymorphic update: you must explicitly wrap the types.
+  (So this is not backwards compatible.
+Can we do this?:
+  In `Constr{ fld = e }`, if `e` not type `Fld`, enwrap it with a `Fld` constructor.)
 - Higher-ranked polymorphic fields (including class-constrained) can be applied in polymorphic contexts, and can be set -- providing they are wrapped in a newtype.
 Here is SPJ's example:

 ```wiki